Skip to content

 Now change your shape URLs to use port 3001 instead of port 3000 and everything will run much faster 🚀

-Sometimes in development you may want to clear this state.
-However, just restarting the services doesn't clear the underlying storage.
-This can lead to unexpected data in your database or shape logs.
+During development, you may want to clear this state.
+However, just restarting Electric doesn't clear the underlying storage, which can lead to unexpected behaviour.

 If you're running using Docker Compose, the simplest solution is to bring the Postgres and Electric services down, using the --volumes flag to also clear their mounted storage volumes: